Sensational discovery made headlines around the world.

-Italy marks 50 years since the discovery of the Riace Bronzes, two ancient Greek warrior statues found by chance in the Ionian Sea off the coast of the southern Calabria region.
+The famed Riace Bronzes, two ancient Greek warrior statues, were found by chance in the Ionian Sea off the coast of Italy's southern Calabria region on this day 51 years ago.

 The bronzes - dating to 460-430 BC and also known as the Riace Warriors - were retrieved from the seabed near Porto Forticchio di Riace Marina on 16 August 1972.